 Eczema and your gut health have a significant connection.
 How does gut health impact someone with eczema?
 Research shows that people with eczema have different strains of bacteria in their gut microbiome compared to people without eczema.
 Not eating vegetables, and having an unhealthy diet will cause the gut bacteria/microbiome to starve or begin eating the mucous layer in the gut leaving it vulnerable.
-This then creates inflammation in the gut (leaky gut/gut permeability) and in the skin.
-Eating healthy fiber gives good bugs what they need to prosper in the gut producing short-chain fatty acids.
-The good bacteria “bugs” nourish our gut, keeping the lining of our gut healthy.
-Once you begin to regulate a dysregulated immune system you will see great improvements and better quality of life.
+This then creates inflammation in the gut (leaky gut/gut permeability) and the skin.
+Eating healthy fiber gives good bugs what they need to prosper in the gut, producing short-chain fatty acids and thus nourishing our gut, keeping the gut lining healthy.
+Once you begin to regulate a dysregulated immune system you will see significant improvements and better quality of life.
 Ignoring eczema can lead to asthma later in life.

 Most people have heard of eczema or know someone who has it, but it is often a misunderstood condition as are treatments for it.
 Mainstream treatments are very common if you search for “eczema” versus natural treatments that are geared toward healing the whole body.
 Here are some common myths about eczema:

 Myth #1: Eczema is an isolated skin disease.

 Fact: Eczema is a sign that the body is toxic, the gut is imbalanced, and the immune system is overwhelmed so it reacts in various ways.